Table of contents

 - Impact of algae on surface water?

-- How to get rid of algae?
+- How to get rid of blue-green algae in lakes?

 Our essential guide to algae and surface water - looking at what it is, what causes it and how to prevent it building up in our drinking water ecosystems.